Presenters

 Executive Vice President, CMIC Group, Japan

-Eri Sekine is Executive Vice President of CMIC Co., Ltd. and in charge of Data Business which includes Clinical Data Management, Biostatistics, Statistical Analysis, Pharmacovigilance, Outsourcing Management and Quality Management.
+Eri Sekine is Executive Vice President of CMIC Co., Ltd. and in charge of Data Business which includes CDM, Biostatistics, Statistical Analysis, Pharmacovigilance, Outsourcing, Quality Management and Dx Strategy.
 Eri Sekine has over 30 years' experience in various functions in clinical development.
 For DIA, Eri Sekine is a member of DIA Advisory Council of Japan, and involving DIA Communities (Clinical Operations, Patient Engagement) and DIA Student Group.

 Mika Ikeda